 Content Delivery Networks (CDN)

 It’s a well-known case that the geographical distance between your visitor’s computer and the location of your server can impact the performance of your website.
-That’s why instead we provide a CDN add-on which will copy static files to servers around the globe.
+That’s why instead we provide a CDN service as an add-on that will copy static files to servers around the globe.
 Each time someone visits your website, your content will be served to them from their nearest server.

 Tools for measuring website and WordPress performance